mlflow/mlflow/examples/pytorch/MNIST/example2/README.md

 and navigating to [http://localhost:5000](http://localhost:5000).

-For more information on MLflow tracking, click [here](https://www.mlflow.org/docs/latest/tracking.html#mlflow-tracking) to view documentation.
+For more details on MLflow tracking, see [the docs](https://www.mlflow.org/docs/latest/tracking.html#mlflow-tracking).

+## Logging to a custom tracking server
+To configure MLflow to log to a custom (non-default) tracking location, set the ``MLFLOW_TRACKING_URI`` environment variable, e.g. via  ``export MLFLOW_TRACKING_URI=http://localhost:5000/``.
+For more details, see [the docs](https://mlflow.org/docs/latest/tracking.html#where-runs-are-recorded)